-Ver- sion: Acting Body: Date: Action: Sent To: Due Date: Return Date: Result: 2 Planning and Zoning Commission 10/06/2021 Forwarded Building, Zoning, and Economic Development Committee 10/13/2021 Pass

-Action Text: A motion was made by Mrs. Anderson, seconded by Mrs. Owusu-Safo, that this agenda item be

-$\label{lem:constraint} \mbox{Forwarded to the Building, Zoning, and Economic Development Committee, on the agenda for (1) and (1) are also considered as (1) are also consi$ for a Multi-Family Dwelling (1140) Use with the following conditions:
+Ver- sion: Acting Body: Date: Action: Sent To: Due Date: Return Date: Result: 2 Planning and Zol Commission ning 10/06/2021 Forwarded Building, Zoning, and Economic Development Committee 10/13/2021 Pass Action Text: A motion was made by Mr. Chambers, seconded by Mr. Elsbree, that this agenda item be Forwarded to the Building, Zoning, and Economic Development Committee, on the agenda for 10/13/2021.
+The notion carried.
+Notes: • ould recommend conditional approval of a Resolution approving the Final Plat for by Apartments-Lincoln School Subdivision located at 631 and 641 S. Lake Street ndition: 1.
+That all the review comments per the Engineering Department be addressed prior to approval of the Final Engineering Plans.

-10/13/2021.
-The motion carried.

-Notes: Mrs. Morgan said staff would recommend conditional approval of a Resolution approving a Final Plan on Lot 1 of Fox Valley Apartments-Lincoln School Subdivision located at 631 and 641 S. Lake Street

-1. That the elevations of the Final Plan be contingent upon approval of the State Historic Preservation Office.

-2. That all the review comments per the Engineering Department be addressed prior to approval of the Final Engineering Plans.

-MOTION OF CONDITIONAL APPROVAL WAS MADE BY: Mrs. Anderson

-MOTION SECONDED BY: Mrs. Owusu-Safo

-AYES: Mrs. Anderson, Mr. Chambers, Mr. Choudhury, Mr. Elsbree, Mr. Gonzales, Mrs.

-Owusu-Safo

-Mrs. Morgan said this will next be heard at the Building, Zoning and Economic Development Committee meeting on Wednesday, October 13th at 4:00 on the 5th floor of City Hall, Conference Room B.
+MOTION OF CONDITIONAL APPROVAL WAS MADE BY: Mr. Chambers MOTION SECONDED BY: Mr. Elsbree AYES: Mrs. Anderson, Mr. Chambers, Mr. Choudhury, Mr. Elsbree, Mr. Gonzales, Mrs. Owusu-Safo NAYS: None Mrs. Morgan said this will next be heard at the Building, Zoning and Economic Development Committee meeting on Wednesday, October 13th at 4:00 on the 5th floor of City Hall, Conference

+Room B.